fhuanming/fhuanming.github.io/_posts/2025-07-26-gravity-shoot.md

 - 🧠 Showing off your physics skills to friends
 - 🏆 Beating your personal best (and bragging about it)
 - 😌 Stress relief with satisfying, tactile gameplay
-- ⌚ Making the most of your Apple Watch's unique capabilities

 **✨ FEATURES**